digicademy/hydra-scraper/README.md

 The file `go.py` executes a regular scraping run via several `base` modules that can also be used independently:

 1. `organise` provides the `Organise` object to collect and clean configuration info.
-It also creates the required folders and sets up logging.
+It also creates the required folders, sets up logging, and uses an additional `Progress` object to show progress messages to users.
 2. `job` provides the `Job` object to orchestrate a single scraping run.
 It contains the feed pagination and data collation logic.
 3. `file` provides the `File` object to retrieve a remote or local file.
 It also contains logic to identify file types and parse RDF or XML.
 4. `data` provides the data storage objects `Uri`, `UriList`, `Label`, `LabelList`, `UriLabel`, `UriLabelList`, `Date`, `DateList`, and `Incipit`.
 They include data serialisation logic and namespace normalization.